dj1ch/minigotchi/FACES.md

 # Faces

 The Minigotchi has multiple faces, similar to that of the Pwnagotchi.
 I tried my best here to adhere to how emotions were handled with the Pwnagotchi.
-It doesn't exactly have an emotion set using a setting, rather having the emotion being shown to the user.
-It might be best to have the emotion set to a variable, although this will be done later.
+It doesn't exactly have an emotion set using a setting, but rather having the emotion being shown to the user.

 ### (^-^) Happy